 The creation of personalised ETFs today offers a glimpse of the future.
 Increasingly this high degree of tailoring will link together with Distributed Ledger Technology and the tokenisation of assets.
 Tokenising less liquid assets such as property would enable them to be held more easily in open ended funds such as ETFs.
 Beyond funds, we will see further personalisation of the portfolio in its broadest sense by providing access to a range of financial products that meet investors wider needs.
 For example, portfolios could hold rainy day savings accounts and protection products such as life insurance.
-The standard off-thepeg approach will no longer suffice.
+The standard off-the-peg approach will no longer suffice.
 The investment management industry of the future could look very different from todays.

-44We've taken advantage of the generous opportunities created by Fintech innovation here in the UK.
+opportunities created by Fintech innovation here in the UK.
 We make good use of the rich ecosystem of new service providers on the investment research, technology, operations and back-office arenas.
-We've had lots of opportunity to experiement with and adopt several new providers.
-37
+We've had lots of opportunity to experiement with and adopt several new providers. "